Tornado

 and debris slamming into buildings cause most structural damage.

 basement of a nearby sturdy building.
-Sturdy buildings are the safest
+Sturdy buildings are

 place to be.
-Tornado winds can blow large objects, including cars and mobile
+Tornado winds can blow large objects, including cars and

 homes, hundreds of feet away.
-Tornadoes can change direction quickly and
+Tornadoes can change direction quickly

-can lift up a car or truck and toss it through the air; never try to out-drive
+can lift up a car or truck and toss it through the air; never try to

 a tornado.
 Mobile homes are particularly vulnerable.
 A mobile home can

-overturn very easily even if precautions have been taken to tie down the
+overturn very easily even if precautions have been taken to tie down

 unit.